- Education & Events

 - Ubiquitous IT — Instead of forcing company stakeholders to adapt to new information technology handed down from on high, IT will have to respond to stakeholder demands.
 This will particularly impact Customer Relationship Management, collaboration, productivity and human resources software development.
 Companies want new IT that can be implemented quickly and used with little training by a wide spectrum of employees.

 - Big Data — All of this new technology is generating a huge amount of data.
 In fact, the amount of data available for business decisions is doubling about every 14 months.
-That means office professionals should expect tools designed to help them collect, share and analyze this data.
+That means administrative professionals should expect tools designed to help them collect, share and analyze this data.

 If you or your manager doubt the value of professional development, please read this report.
 Like all major economic shifts, these trends are an opportunity and warning.
 Those who embrace new office technology have the chance to take their careers to a new level.
 Ignore them, and you risk being stranded.
 Invest in yourself by investing in the future.